jessepav/lacygoill-wiki-backup/tmux/capabilities.md

     $ printf '\e[9m  strikethrough  \e[0m\n'

-In the output of `$ printf`, the  terminal strikes through the text, even though `smxx` is not in the description of the inner terminal (`screen`).
+In the  output of `printf`, the  terminal strikes through the  text, even though `smxx` is not in the description of the inner terminal (`screen`).

 ### How to send such a sequence in those circumstances?